-- Approvals or disapprovals of contract submittals required by the contract and requests for waivers or deviations from contractual requirements - 2) Modifications/changes to the contracts including the rationale for the change, change orders issued, and documentation reflecting any time and or increases to or decreases from the contract price as a result of those modifications - 3) Documentation regarding settlement of claims and disputes including, as appropriate, results of audit and legal reviews of the claims and approval by the proper authority (i.e., city council, board of directors, executive director) of the settlement amount will be maintained by General Counsel - 4) Documentation regarding stop work and suspension of work orders and termination actions (convenience as well as default) - 5) Documentation relating to contract close-out
+- 1. Approvals or disapprovals of contract submittals required by the contract and requests for waivers or deviations from contractual requirements. - 2.
+Modifications/changes to the contracts including the rationale for the change, change orders issued, and documentation reflecting any increases to or decreases to the timeframe or the contract price as a result of those modifications. - 3.
+Documentation regarding settlement of claims and disputes, including, as appropriate, results of audit and legal reviews of the claims and approval by the proper authority (i.e., Board of Directors, Chief Executive Officer) of the settlement amount will be maintained by General Counsel. - 4.
+Documentation regarding stop work and suspension of work orders and termination actions (convenience as well as default). - 5.
+Documentation relating to contract close-out.

-Contract Close Out
+9. Contract Close-Out: